-A member of the highly-competitive Valley Conference, Sierra College football is recognized as an elite national football program.
+A member of the NorCal Conference, Sierra College football is recognized as an elite national football program.
 The Wolverines have appeared in 14 bowl games, including 12 in the last 15 seasons.
 The program won 37 straight games from 2002-2005.
 More than 80 players have moved on to play at four-year schools the last few years.
 The program has produced 6 All-Americans in the last 3 seasons.

 There’s nothing like a Sierra College football game on a crisp fall Saturday afternoon.
 Few community college game environments can equal the noise and the color of a sold-out Homer “Buzz” Ostrom Stadium on game day!